 Architects Amale Andraos and Dan Wood created the Manhattan headquarters of apparel designer Diane von Furstenberg.
 The design is a stunning renewal of a heritage building with a landscaped roof and maximum use of natural light by skylights, hanging crystals and glass stairwells.

-San Francisco game studio Three Rings Design have whimsical offices inspired by the novels of Jules Verne, Victorian parlours and pirate ships, with a hidden room secreted behind a book shelf and games consoles concealed in a treasure chest.
+San Francisco game studio Three Rings Design have whimsical offices inspired by the novels of Jules Verne, Victorian parlors and pirate ships, with a hidden room secreted behind a bookshelf and games consoles concealed in a treasure chest.

 Bosch and Fjord’s design for Lego’s development department in Billund, Denmark, aims to stimulate creativity with spaces of varying degrees of formality, from elegant conference chambers to playrooms for brainstorming.

-The Danish Ministry of Economic and Business Affairs in Copenhagen is home to the MindLab, an inspiring meeting facility aimed at citizen-centred innovation.
-At the centre of the complex is an egg-shaped meeting room with all-round whiteboard walls for sketching out ideas.
+The Danish Ministry of Economic and Business Affairs in Copenhagen is home to the MindLab, an inspiring meeting facility aimed at citizen-centered innovation.
+At the center of the complex is an egg-shaped meeting room with all-round whiteboard walls for sketching out ideas.

 This office space is at the headquarters of designer furniture manufacturer Vitra, in Basel.
 The workstation features Enzo Mari’s Formosa calendar and Ronan and Erwan Bouroullec’s ‘Algue’, a screen of snap assembly plastic seaweed.

 Google’s headquarters in Mountain View, Googleplex, is a sprawling complex created to inspire the company’s staff.
 There are bicycles to travel between meetings, dogs are allowed in the offices, and the buildings feature massage chairs, yurts, huddle rooms, pool and ping pong tables, volleyball courts and a climbing wall.